christophergaughan/progenitor-glycosylation-scanner/README.md

 ## 🤝 Contributing

 Contributions welcome!
-This is an open-source project aimed at improving antibody developability prediction.
+This is an open-source project designed to enhance antibody developability prediction.

 **Areas for contribution:**
 - Experimental validation data for additional antibodies